-Membership will be reviewed by the Board at least every three years with the aim of ensuring an appropriate balance between continuity of membership, contribution of fresh perspectives and a suitable mix of qualifications, knowledge, skills and experience.
+Membership will be reviewed by the Board at least every three years with the aim of ensuring an appropriate balance between continuity of membership, contribution of fresh perspectives and a suitable mix of qualifications, knowledge, skills, and experience.

-The members must have appropriate qualifications, knowledge, skills or experience to assist the Committee to perform its functions.
+The members must have appropriate qualifications, knowledge, skills, or experience to assist the Committee to perform its functions.
 Members should be financially literate (that is, able to read and understand financial statements).
 At least one member should have accounting or related financial management experience and /or qualifications, and a comprehensive understanding of accounting and auditing standards.
 Collectively the Committee should possess broad business, financial management and /or public sector experience, and general knowledge of most of the areas listed below:

-- the cultural and heritage sectors - risk identification, evaluation and management - project and program management - information management and security - the operations of government and the public sector, including information technology systems and controls - the roles of internal and external audit - the application of accounting, auditing and assurance standards - relevant legislative and other policy requirement of OPH - public sector reporting requirements, including financial and performance reporting - internal control, compliance activities and fraud control.
+- a) the cultural and heritage sectors - b) risk identification, evaluation, and management - c) project and program management - d) information management, cyber security, and security - e) the operations of government and the public sector, including information technology systems and controls - f) the roles of internal and external audit - g) the application of accounting, auditing, and assurance standards - h) relevant legislative and other policy requirement of OPH - i) public sector reporting requirements, including financial and performance reporting - j) internal control, compliance activities and fraud control.